 Hop to it!
 DIY cupcake toppers

 It is a fact universally acknowledged that kids love baking!
-Huddle up in the kitchen to make some cupcakes or melt down chocolate into crispy cakes, then make your own bunny cake toppers using our printable template.
-Reach for a fe basic craft supplies (from pens to pom poms) and decorate your bunnies, then serve up your very own me-made Easter tea party!
+Huddle up in the kitchen to make some cupcakes or meltdown chocolate into crispy cakes, then make your own bunny cake toppers using our printable template.
+Reach for a few basic craft supplies (from pens to pom poms) and decorate your bunnies, then serve up your very own me-made Easter tea party!

 Make glitter Easter Eggs!